 Replacement Natural Bristle Toilet Brush with Edge Cleaner

-I bought my first Redecker natural bristle toilet brush with rim cleaner about six years ago.
+I bought my first Redecker natural bristle toilet brush with rim cleaner about seven years ago.
 If you don’t want to read the whole of my review, all you need to know that in 2019 I am still using this type of toilet brush.
 It’s the most eco-friendly wooden toilet brush I’ve found and am very happy with it.
 As happy as you can be with a toilet brush.

 The brush has a rustic look and is plastic-free so is definitely more eco-friendly than the standard toilet brushes you find in most shops.
 The rim edge cleaner appears to be attached to the main brush by a twisted metal loop.
 The brush is very effective at cleaning the toilet and the rim cleaner is a really useful idea.